VK Chronicle

 What Is Nagoya Kei?

 Nagoya kei (名古屋系) emerged from the live circuit centred on Nagoya’s clubs in the early 1990s, developing a sound and look that was noticeably more aggressive and uncompromising than the Tokyo mainstream.
 While kote kei had theatrical flair and pop hooks, Nagoya kei doubled down on darkness — downtuned guitars, death-metal-adjacent drumming, and stage personas built around horror and despair rather than romance and glamour.
-The style spread nationally through tape trading and lives, and bands like La:Sadie’s and early Dir en grey are touchstones of the form.
+The style spread nationally through tape trading and lives, and bands like Deadman, Kuroyume, La:Sadie’s, and Despairs Ray are touchstones of the form.

 The Sound